 True if operand has a defined / configured value (default or explicit), false if it was never configured or its configuration was removed (null).

-Boolean isKindOf (MetaType type)
+Boolean isKindOf (Meta type)

 True if type is either the direct type or one of the supertypes of the actual type of the operand.
 Please note, that this operation distinguishes between reference types and underlying base types, i.e., if v is a variable there is a semantic difference between v.isKindOf(MyCompound) and v.isKindOf(refTo(MyCompound)).

-Boolean isTypeOf (MetaType type)
+Boolean isTypeOf (Meta type)

 True if the type and the actual type of operand are the same.
 This operation can be seen as an alias for typeOf() == type.
 Please note, that this operation distinguishes between reference types and underlying base types, i.e., if v is a variable there is a semantic difference between v.isTypeOf(MyCompound) and v.isTypeOf(refTo(MyCompound)).

+Any asType(Meta type)

+Converts the operand to the given type.
+Undefined if not possible.

+T copy(String p)

+Creates a copy of the value of operand.
+Produces a shallow copy if p is empty and a deep copy, i.e., creating new variables with p as name prefix for the variable name in the same package in case of reference values.
+Undefined if operand is not configured.

 String locale()

 Returns the (global) locale via operand as “language” or “language_country”.
 As in OCL, the default locale is “en_US”, but may be redefined by the implementing tool, e.g., via properties.